ansorokey/db-practice-raw-sql/Learning-SQL-Programing-Exercise-Files/notes.md

 DELETE FROM table;
 That statement by itself is entirely valid, and will wipe out the entire table.
 Since that isn't what we want to do, we also want to make very good use of the where clause to pinpoint the specific data we want to delete.

+One of the most common issues in SQL is typos.
+If you get repeated errors, try to look carefully at your syntax and break down each statement into pieces.

+Text values should always be enclosed in single quotes.

+If you use spaces as characters in your field/table names (which is not recommended), use BACKTICKS to reference those names in a statement.

+Always use plain text in your sql queries.
+Copying and pasting can cause formatting errors, and switch quotation marks.
+Sharing yout statements through plain txt files is better than copying and pasting.

+use IS NULL or IS NOT NULL to look for null values.
+Don't compare a field to 0.

+If updating or deleting, make it a select query first, and then modify to UPDATE or DELETE.